Exclusions In My Insurance Policy – Look For The First E in DICEE.

 One area where many unknowledgeable insureds have been stung (hence the picture above) originates with exclusions being added after the policy was purchased from your insurance carrier.

-We often receive calls from employers and private citizens asking questions on the policy exclusions that happen due to endorsement.
+We often receive calls from employers and private citizens asking questions about the policy exclusions that happen due to endorsement.

 Many state governments have looked into insurance carriers altering policy provisions policy once the policy has started and the insured has paid their premium.